pjm407/FEMA-Disaster-Buyouts/README.md

 # fema disaster buyouts

-In R, wrangle the FEMA disaster buyout data released by NPR and create a summary graphic.
+Using R, wrangle the FEMA disaster buyout data released by NPR and create a summary graphic.

 Original data source: